 Engel writes that after coming home from a long European trip:

 … we decided that since we’d always drunk the wine of the country, we’d drink beer.
 The only way to entertain is to put a case in the middle of the living room floor, bring out the opener, and some cheese and get on with it.
 I drink out of the bottle; some boyfriend’s father taught me to gargle it right down.
 Cold, it goes down, down, down.

-Later in life she liked whisky sometimes, apparently foregoing the beer.
-She explains it became too much trouble to lug cases home from Brewer’s Retail.
+Later in life she liked whisky, sometimes, apparently foregoing the beer.
+She explained it became too much trouble to lug cases home from Brewer’s Retail.

 I don’t think Engel enjoyed her Montana sojourn much, I wonder if she would feel differently now.
-Presumably she’d be pleased to see a “Scotchguard” still in the market, and many more beer styles that no one could imagine in the 1950s.
+Presumably she’d be pleased to see her “Scotchguard” still in the market, and many more beer types that no one could imagine in the 1950s.

 Sadly, she won’t write a further essay on beer, or any more novels.
-She died, too young, more than a generation ago.
+She died, too young, over a generation ago.

 Note re images: the first image above, of Marian Engel, was sourced from this German book site.
 The image above of a vintage Highlander beer was sourced at www.Picclick.com, here.
 All intellectual property in the images belongs solely to their lawful owners, as applicable.
 Images used for educational and research purposes.
 All feedback welcomed.